bmehta/wmt/README.md

 We also use a number of Node.js tools to initialize and test `wmt`.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here][node].

 You will need a way to bypass browser CORS limitation for the Walmart Labs Recommendation API.
 The way to get around CORS is JSONP.
-The JSONP implementation for the response of the recommendations call is incorrect, and hence we need a way to get around it.
+The JSONP implementation for the response of the recommendations call is off, and hence we need a way to get around it.
 Perform testing in Chrome after installing the extension "https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en".
 Add a URL pattern to it - "http://*/*".
 The JSONP workaround works just fine for the Search and Product Lookup API calls.